Citizen-Legislators

 Every action taken by our government must be solely for the betterment of our nation.
 For good reason, the Constitution lists bribery alongside treason as grounds for impeachment.
 Any hint that an action is impacted by potential individual gain must be opposed and reformed so that it is directed to the common good.

 For that reason, I oppose and will work to reform the current role of money in politics.
-Citizen’s United was poorly decided and has unleashed some of the most toxic politics in a century, but that decision also invited Congress to act.
-It has failed to do so.
-I will join with others in Congress to restore sensible money limits to political campaigns.
+Citizens United was poorly decided and has unleashed some of the most toxic politics in a century, but that decision also invited Congress to act.
+Congress has not answered the call to forge election funding that unfailingly honors free speech while protecting the interests of the people to have clean, honest government.
+I will join with others in Congress to restore sensible, constitutionally-sound financing for political campaigns.

 I oppose and will work to reform partisanship in the US Department of Justice.
 The Department has lost many of its best people when they rebelled at being a tool of politics.
 Americans universally oppose using the power of the DOJ with prejudice toward those out of favor whose only crime (for example) is opposing the current administration while favoring the well-connected, whether they conspired with Jeffrey Epstein or conspired with other businesses to fix prices or to invade our privacy.